Walden International: History

 The origins of Walden International can be traced back to Walden Group (now known as Walden Venture Capital), one of the earliest San Francisco venture capital firms that was founded in 1974 by Art Berliner and George Sarlo.
 The firm's name comes from the book Walden by Henry David Thoreau which espoused challenging the status quo.

 In 1983, when the U.S. venture capital market got overheated, the firm began exploring how to export the venture capital model overseas.
 During that year it hired Lip-Bu Tan to open up business in the Asian Market.
-Shortly after, Tan became an senior partner at the firm.
+Shortly after, Tan became a senior partner at the firm.

 In 1987, in response to Li Kwoh-ting's invitation to invest in Taiwan, Tan and his colleague, Peter Liu founded Walden International as the Asian branch of Walden Group.
 Initial investors included development finance institutions, government agencies and local banks.
 It was able to raise capital for Taiwanese funds with relative ease from the network of Chinese Americans in Silicon Valley who were familiar with venture capital.
 The first two investments were in Northern California.
 Walden International helped Powerchip go public on the Taipei Exchange.
 Walden’s Chinese name, huádēng, translates roughly to ‘ascendant China.
 The Chinese name came from Tan's father hoping it would contribute to China's rise.

 Singapore followed suit, offering tax incentives to attract Walden International.
 The firm invested in Creative Technology which listed on the Nasdaq in 1992.

 In 1994, Walden Israel was founded as an affiliate of Walden International that would leverage its international connections.

 In 1995, Liu left Walden International to focus on his own firm, WI Harper which used the branding of Walden.

 By 2000, both Walden International and Walden Israel had been spun out from Walden Group to become independent.
 At the beginning, Walden International focused on computer peripherals and electronics but later expanded its scope to cover more areas of technology.
 In addition the firm expanded its coverage to include countries such as India, Japan and Malaysia.
 Some notable investments it had made at this point include Ariba, Check Point, Mindtree and Jobstreet.

 By 2004, Walden International was significantly focused on the semiconductor industry.
 This differed from its peers who avoided semiconductors due to their long timeframes and risky technology.
 Investments included Inphi Corporation and Aptina.

 In 2008, Walden Israel shut down due to fundraising issues.

 In 2009, Tan became CEO of Cadence Design Systems but still remained chairman of Walden International.
 He had to balance duties between both of them.
 Many of the companies Walden International invested in were also customers of Cadence.

-In November 2021, Waldern International launched Walden Catalyst, a $550 million fund that will invest in early-stage deep tech companies in U.S., Europe and Israel.
+In November 2021, Walden International launched Walden Catalyst, a $550 million fund that will invest in early-stage deep tech companies in U.S., Europe and Israel.